-Do not stop taking your medicine or change the dosage without first checking with
+Do not stop taking Novatin or lower the dose without first checking with your doctor.

 Things to be careful of

-Decreased night vision has been reported with acitretin therapy.
+however decreased night vision has been reported.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

-are taking Novatin.
+are taking this medicine.

-effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time

 they are not.
-You may need medical attention if you get some of the
+You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.